 I pay most of my bills by writing about people and places close to home, but travel also takes me to faraway destinations … an eco camp in Patagonia … Korea’s DMZ … camel riding in Sharm el-Sheikh … home stays in Japan … the Canadian Rockies in winter … Doubtful and Milford Sound as New Zealand’s summer arrives … Kruger National Park in South Africa, as the rainy season ends … Machu Picchu as the rainy season begins.

-My weekly and syndicated “Roads Traveled” columns began in 2002, and I have not skipped a week.
+My syndicated “Roads Traveled” columns began in 2002.
 The content – like much of my other work – is the result of anonymous travel, independent travel, conferences of travel writers and press trips.

 I seek work projects instead of employment in a traditional work setting.
 I welcome your assignments and story ideas.